abhijeetsinghims/abhijeetsinghims.github.io/_posts/2021-15-02-Micro_ERP-For-Free.md

 title: Micro ERP System
 ---

+I am proud to present a ERP system for free.

 So here is the story.
 Last month, my milkman told me that he wants to do upgrade his business and maintain hi-tech accounts like big shops and supermarkets, but his budget was limited.
 So here is where the idea stuck.